bernii/django-reservations/README.md

 Testing
 -------

 Project has full unit test coverage of the backend.
-After adding it to you Django project you can run tests from your shell.
+After adding it to your Django project you can run tests from your shell.

     ./manage.py test reservations